 Traits

-Roan is a lightening of the coat visible on the horse's barrel.
+Roan is a lightening of the coat visible across the horse's barrel, shoulders, chest, neck, and hindquarters.

 It may cause a light, grayish appearance compared to the base color or turn the coat nearly white.

-"Corn Marks" may form in places where the horse's skin was damaged and healed with the base coat color showing through.
+"Corn Marks" may form allowing the base coat color showing through.

 Roan should fade gradually into the base color at its edges.